MUST READ BISHLOV NOTES:

 DISCLAIMER: I do not own MKR or any of its characters.
 CLAMP does.
-This plot is a product of my imagination.
-Any similarities to other fanfictions are unintentional.
+This plot is just a product of my overactive imagination.

 By bishounen lovah